Hackers News Hackers News

 Kimwolf’s Infection Mechanism and Infrastructure Evasion

-Once a vulnerable device is reached, Kimwolf runs an install script that downloads .apk files from an attacker-controlled server.
-The script makes each file executable and runs them in sequence, targeting different CPU architectures to infect as many devices as possible.
+Upon gaining access to a vulnerable device, Kimwolf executes an installation script that downloads multiple .apk files from a command-and-control server.
+The script then makes these files executable and runs them sequentially, targeting various CPU architectures to maximize device infection rates.

 Distribution of KimWolf IP addresses (Source - Pulsedive)